 Ingredient Notes

 These simple pantry staples come together to create thick, chewy bakery-style chocolate chip cookies every time.
-See the printable recipe card at the bottom of the post for exact amounts and directions.
+See the printable recipe card at the bottom of the post for exact amounts and full recipe directions.

 - Brown Sugar: Joanna Gaines uses only brown sugar in these cookies, which helps create a richer flavor and soft, chewy texture.